Mahoney/mahoney.github.com/_posts/2010-11-22-logging-dos-and-donts.md

 blogger_orig_url: http://blog.lidalia.org.uk/2010/11/logging-dos-and-donts.html
 ---

-Inspired by this post on <a href="http://blog.yohanliyanage.com/2010/11/the-dark-art-of-logging/">The Dark Art of Logging</a>&nbsp;I thought I'd add a few logging do's and dont's of my own.
+Inspired by this post on [The Dark Art of Logging](http://blog.yohanliyanage.com/2010/11/the-dark-art-of-logging/)&nbsp;I thought I'd add a few logging do's and dont's of my own.

-<h2>DO Use <a href="http://www.slf4j.org/">SLF4J</a></h2>SLF4J is a very thin interface for logging, with multiple different actual logging backends supported - particularly log4j, java.util.logging and logback.
+<h2>DO Use [SLF4J](http://www.slf4j.org/)</h2>SLF4J is a very thin interface for logging, with multiple different actual logging backends supported - particularly log4j, java.util.logging and logback.
 You can add your own logging backend very easily indeed, or add an adaptor to an existing logging system such as log5j.
 It follows a similar API to log4j/commons-logging.

 If you are writing a library you should be using it because it means you aren't dictating a logging backend to your clients - they can use whatever they like.
 If you are writing an application you should use it to insulate yourself from future change - you can switch from log4j to logback to java.util.logging to some other logging backend as yet unwritten at will without making code changes.

-This is a very brief argument for SLF4J - there are more in depth ones referenced <a href="http://www.slf4j.org/docs.html">here</a>.
+This is a very brief argument for SLF4J - there are more in depth ones referenced [here](http://www.slf4j.org/docs.html).

-<h2>DO Use SLF4J's <a href="http://www.slf4j.org/faq.html#logging_performance">Parameterized Logging</a></h2>Traditionally debug logging statements involving expensive string concatenation are wrapped in a check to save the expense of generating the message when the log is disabled:
+<h2>DO Use SLF4J's [Parameterized Logging](http://www.slf4j.org/faq.html#logging_performance)</h2>Traditionally debug logging statements involving expensive string concatenation are wrapped in a check to save the expense of generating the message when the log is disabled:

 <pre class="brush:java">
 if (log.isDebugEnabled()) {